vmchale/kempe/docs/manual.md

 ```

-The Kempe typechecker basically works though it is slow.
+The Kempe typechecker basically works though unification is slow.

 ## Literals